Metropolitan District Homeowners’ Rights Task Force

 Responsibility

-by Jhl, 9 months ago
+by Jhl, about 2 years ago

 Due to the conflict of interest and billions of dollars in revenue, statewide Developer controlled Metropolitan Districts (such as Banning Lewis Ranch) require a greater degree of monitoring and oversight.
 Banning Lewis Ranch has been Developer controlled for almost 20 years.